rowanlaw/Code_Portfolio/README.md

 Description:

-1. Data Transformation & Visualization (Python):
+1. Data Cleaning & Visualization (Python):

-It is a study of the weight of the Information and Communications industry in HK economy, the relationship between the two, and also a comparison with Japan.
-It is a demonstration of transforming and combining real life datasets from different sources.
-Multiple charts have also been plotted for visualization.
+This is a demonstration of transforming real life datasets, cleaning and combining them, and visualizing with different chart types.
+It is a high-level comparison of the Information and Communications industry in HK and Japan.

 2. Interactive Visualization (Python):

 This is an interactive Python visualization demo.
-Color of the bars would change according to the y-values that you pick.
+Color gradient of the bars would change according to the y-values that you pick.
+It is useful for decision makers to immediately visualize estimated impacts of different actions.

 3. Machine Learning (R):